x

 • The DSS office does not allow students to download software to our computers or bring outside computers or electronics of any kind into the testing cubicles.
 If the exam requires specialized software, please contact the DSS office well in advance of your scheduled exam.

 • Exams must be completed in one sitting.
 Students are NOT allowed to leave their testing cubicle.
-Restroom breaks allowed, if needed.
+Restroom breaks are allowed, if needed.

 • Come prepared with the necessary / approved supplies and materials specific to your exam.
+Please specify any approved materials in your AIM test request.

 Report needs and problems as they arise.
-In the event that initial accommodations do not meet a student's needs or do not seem possible because of a specific course requirement, it is the student's responsibility to contact the DSS Coordinator to determine what other accommodation options are available.
+In the event that initial accommodations do not meet a student's needs or do not seem possible because of a specific course requirement, it is the student's responsibility to contact the DSS Office to determine what other accommodation options are available.

 Follow the Student Code of Conduct.
 Having a documented disability does not excuse a student from following TAMIU's rules, policies or procedures.
 Please refer to Student Handbook containing the Student Code of Conduct on the TAMIU's home webpage.

 Campus emergency assistance: University Police are the first responders on campus for all emergencies.
-Emergency assistance may be obtained 24 hours a day by contacting University Police at 956-326-2911.
+Emergency assistance may be obtained 24 hours a day by contacting University Police at 956.326.2911.

 Medical emergencies: As first responders, University Police will provide initial assessment and contact other emergency personnel as needed.